Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 Category Function Examples

-Fiber Supplements Increase stool bulk and promote regular bowel movements by absorbing water in the intestines.
+Fiber Supplements Increase stool bulk and support regularity for better colon health.
 Psyllium husk, Methylcellulose

-Probiotics Introduce beneficial bacteria to support gut health and improve digestion.
+Probiotics Introduce beneficial bacteria to enhance digestive health.
 Lactobacillus acidophilus, Bifidobacterium species

-Herbal Laxatives Stimulate bowel movements but should be used cautiously due to potential side effects like cramping or dependency.
+Herbal Laxatives Stimulate bowel movements; use with care to avoid dependency.
 Senna leaf, Cascara sagrada

 Colon Hydrotherapy